ChandraBabu-web/url_rag/README.md

 ### Prerequisites
 - Python 3.8+
 - A FireCrawl API key (stored in `.env` file)
+- set up ollama from the website - https://ollama.com/library/mistral
+- Run this command to pull the model : ollama run mistral, ollama pull mistral

 ### Steps
 1. Clone the repository: